 Pelé

-Pelé is the other 99 OVR ST branch when the Legends Pack path is closer than 2002 Brazil.
+Pelé is the other 99 OVR ST target when the Legends Pack path is closer than 2002 Brazil.

 If 2002 Brazil is your closest path, R9 / Ronaldo is worth building around; his 99 OVR ST card gives Brazil squads a Cup-ready striker.

-If your collection is already moving through the 2002 World Cup Teams path, R9 / Ronaldo is the practical striker chase.
-He gives the same 99 OVR striker ceiling as a premium Legend attacker, but the 2002 Brazil path matters more here than the Legends Pack.
-He fits at ST when your squad needs raw forward OVR and Brazil links; he can wait if midfield or defense is still too low for a striker upgrade to move the full Starting XI toward Cup entry.
+If your collection is already moving through the 2002 World Cup Teams path, R9 / Ronaldo is the striker worth chasing.
+He gives you the 99 OVR ST number you want from a late-game striker, but the 2002 Brazil path matters more here than another pack route.
+He fits at ST when your squad needs more OVR up front and Brazil links; he can wait if midfield or defense is still too low for a striker upgrade to move the full Starting XI toward Cup entry.

-If your collection is already pointed at 2002 Brazil, R9 / Ronaldo gives you a 99 OVR ST without leaning on the same path as Pelé.
-He is the better striker branch when the attack needs more OVR without losing Brazil chemistry.
+If your collection is already pointed at 2002 Brazil, R9 / Ronaldo gives you a 99 OVR ST without needing the Legends Pack route.
+He is the better ST target when the attack needs more OVR without losing Brazil chemistry.

-R9 comes through the 2002 World Cup Teams game pass path.
-That path makes sense as a focused striker plan, not as an early spend with no Brazil base.
-If your 2002 Brazil progress is thin, coins do more for the squad foundation because the pass path will not support the card yet.
+R9 comes through the 2002 World Cup Teams Pass path.
+That path is worth the spend when you already have a Brazil base, not when the rest of the XI is still scattered.
+If your 2002 Brazil progress is thin, coins do more for the squad foundation because the lineup cannot use him well yet.

-You get the most from R9 when he keeps the striker slot connected to Brazil chemistry instead of sitting alone as raw OVR.
+You get the most from R9 when he keeps the striker slot connected to Brazil chemistry instead of sitting alone as a number upgrade.
 Brazil or 2002-linked cards beside him make the full XI result matter more than the striker number alone.
 If a Prime striker gives more OVR and keeps links, R9 becomes the 2002 Brazil build piece instead of the current starter.

 Yes, if your account is already moving through the 2002 World Cup Teams path.
 R9 gives a 99 OVR ST for Brazil-focused builds.